LeenaKim/SAMI/personalization_research.md

 - Our review suggests that **agreeableness** has the most consistent effects on both roman- tic relationships and friendships, followed by **neuroticism**.
 Extraver- sion, conscientiousness, and openness to experience have all been shown to influence relationship development, but their effects are inconsistent.
 - actor : who is more likely to initiate and end friendships, partner : who is more likely to be the target of friendship initiation and termination
-- 참고문헌중 읽어볼만한 것 : the role of personality traits for friendship development (e.g., Wilson, Harris, & Vazire, 2015)
+- worth to read from reference : the role of personality traits for friendship development (e.g., Wilson, Harris, & Vazire, 2015)
 - paper focuses on two stages of friendship devel- opment: formation and maintenance.
 - Extraversion: willing to make more friends
   - Actor effects